hfcintergalactic/ApplicationDevelopmentInPython/assignments/set4.md

 Your calculator will implement multiplication for positive numbers by making use of the addition function.
 Your function should be provided two integer parameters and return an integer.

-You make choose to use the function *multiply* in [code/arith.py](https://github.com/hogeschool/Keuzevak-IADIP/blob/master/code/arith.py) as a starting point.

 (3) Subtraction
 ---------------